dbochicchio/vera/VirtualDevices/README.md

 On Vera luup engine, instead, a master/children configuration will save memory (this could be a lot of memory, depending on how many devices you have).
 If you've already created your devices with a previous version, choose one as the master (it doesn't matter which one), and get its ID.
 Be sure to use the new D_Virtual*.xml files as device_json.
 Go to every device you want to adopt as children, and
+ - change *device_json* to the new *D_Virtual*.xml* version
- - remove *impl_file* attribute (it's not used)
+ - remove *impl_file* attribute (it's not used) on children
  - set *id_parent* to your master ID

 Do a *luup.reload()* and you should be good to go.
 This procedure is similar if you want to create new children for a given master.
-There's not limit to how many children a master could handle.
+There's no limit to how many children a master could handle.
 It's suggested to have one master per controller and how many children you want.

 #### Switch On/Off (All)
 To turn ON, set *SetPowerURL* variable to the corresponding HTTP call.